dguyhasnoname/k8s-cluster-checker/README.md

 k8s-cluster-checker is bundle of python scripts which can be used to analyse below configurations in a kubernetes cluster:

-- OS version(supports flatcar OS and coreOS only)
+- OS version(supports flatcar OS, coreOS & Ubuntu only)
 - Kubernetes version
 - Docker version
 - Admission Controllers